vishhvaan/website/content/post/suds-uv/index.md

 {{< figuresimptwo  src="protov1.JPG" src2="v1withmask.gif" style="max-height: 300px ; padding:20px ; width: auto; height: auto;" position="center" caption="Prototype version 1 with conveyor belt design" captionStyle="text-align: center;" >}}

 {{< figuresimp src="fanonpv1.jpg" position="right" style="float: right;width: 18%;padding: 0px; min-width: 200px; " >}}
-During testing to characterize UV output from the bulbs, bulb temperature was observed to played a dominant role role on UV output.
+During testing to characterize UV output from the bulbs, bulb temperature was observed to played a dominant role on UV output.
 Ventilation was to be desired and a lateral box design prevented easy solutions.
 We also wanted to increase the amount of UV exposure the mask was getting to significantly reduce the amount of time the mask would need to be in the box.

 Version 2 was an improvement on multiple fronts.
 More bulbs (and therefore UV output), temperature sensor incorporation, door switch which activated the UV bulbs, and fans that activated based on temperature within the box.
 Communication between the electronics was accomplished with an Arduino Nano.